Mansour Mohamed al-Muslah

 Mansour Mohamed al-Muslah is a Qatari businessman.

 Career

 Al-Muslah holds a Bachelor's degree in social science from Qatar University.

 Al-Muslah held various positions within Qatar's Ministries of Interior and Defense during his early career, including serving as director of Sheikh Abdullah bin Khaled al-Thani’s personnel office at the Ministry of Interior.
-He has served as chairman of Aqar Real Estate Investment and Development.
-In addition, he serves on the boards of directors of Qatar Islamic Bank (QIB) and Al Jazeera Finance Company.
+He has served as chairman of Aqar Real Estate Investment and Development and on the boards of directors of Qatar Islamic Bank (QIB) and Al Jazeera Finance Company.

 Al-Muslah has served as a non-independent, non-executive director of QIB since 1996.
 In 2014, he was reappointed during the bank's general assembly meeting.
 He previously served as a board member of Tadhamon International Islamic Bank.